 The hiking, biking, and skiing trails mean the mountain lifts are used all year to cart visitors to the summit.
 While people love skiing in the winter, Whistler in the summer is also a popular time to visit.

-The Whistler Village is designed to make you feel welcomed and has a host of luxurious lodges and boutique hotels.
+The Whistler Village is designed to make you feel welcome and has a host of luxurious lodges and boutique hotels.
 After your fun yet physically demanding activities, you can explore the tiny town’s cafes, restaurants, and shops to help you unwind.
+I always stop at Moguls Coffee House (one of the best coffee shops in Whistler) for breakfast and visit High Mountain Brewing Company for pizza and beer.

 With so much to see and do, a weekend in Whistler might not be enough.
 Just arrived?
 Travel between Whistler and Blackcomb mountain tops on the Peak 2 Peak Gondola for incredible 360-degree views of the surrounding mountains without needing ski gear.